influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventDependency.md

 withType(type)
 ```

-Type - The type of the occurrence which has happened.
+"Type - The type of the occurrence which has happened."

 ## obj filters.time

-TimeFilter describes a window in time.
-It filters out events that occur outside the time limits.
-In other words, only events that occur after Start and before Stop
+"TimeFilter describes a window in time.\nIt filters out events that occur outside the time limits.\nIn other words, only events that occur after Start and before Stop\nwill pass this filter."
-will pass this filter.

 ### fn filters.time.withStart